-ServicesAudits Chemical Management Global Certification Services Global Market Access Inspections UL SmartInsights™ Global Market Access Platform
+ServicesAudits Chemical Management Global Certification Global Market Access Inspections SmartInsights™ Global Market Access Platform

 The House of Lords (HL) of United Kingdom (UK) has issued a report to clarify future of their chemical regulation after Brexit.
 HL has recognized that chemicals are key components of consumer products being used daily, thus regulating these chemicals is important.